JKHeadley/rest-hapi/README.md

 <br />

 rest-hapi is a [hapi](https://hapijs.com/) plugin that generates RESTful API endpoints based on [mongoose](http://mongoosejs.com/) schemas.
 It provides a powerful combination of [relational](https://jkheadley.github.io/rest-hapi/docs/associations.html) structure with [NoSQL](https://jkheadley.github.io/rest-hapi/docs/creating-endpoints.html) flexibility.
-You define your models and the rest is done for you.
-Have your own API server up and running in minutes!
+You define your data models and the rest is done for you.
+Have your API server up and running in minutes!

 ## Features